The divesites of Langkawi

 max divetime: 60min

-atmosphere: Where the seahorses live!
+atmosphere: Where the seahorses and frogfish live!
 Spend the dive with your head close to the bottom to find these well camouflaged little creatures.

 Cepu Island